Gull: Taxonomy

-In common usage, members of various gull species are often referred to as 'sea gulls' or 'seagulls'; however, this is a layperson's term and is not used by most ornithologists and biologists.
+In common usage, members of various gull species are often referred to as 'seagulls' or 'sea gulls'; however, this is a layperson's term and often not used by ornithologists and biologists.
 The name is used informally to refer to a common local species (or all gulls in general) and has no fixed taxonomic meaning.
 In common usage, gull-like seabirds that are not technically gulls (e.g. albatrosses, fulmars, terns, and skuas) may also be referred to as 'seagulls' by the layperson.

-The American Ornithologists' Union combines the Sternidae, Stercorariidae, and Rhynchopidae as subfamilies in the family Laridae, but early 21st-century research shows this to be incorrect.
+Early 21st century research usually treated the gulls as a distinct family Laridae separate from the terns in the family Sternidae.
+Subsequent research resulted in the merger of these two into just one family given uncertainty over the taxonomic status of the noddies, traditionally considered terns but seemingly basal in the whole group; a taxonomy that was followed by the IOC World Bird List for several years up to 2023.
+More comprehensive molecular phylogenetic analysis by Černý et al. in 2022 has however now shown that the noddies are basal only to the other terns, not the whole family; this was followed by the IOC World Bird List from version 14.1 in 2024.
+Despite this resolution of gulls and terns as separate monophyletic groups after all, they have remained placed together as subfamilies in a broad Laridae in the most recent Avilist classification.

-A molecular phylogenetic study published in 2022 found the following relationships between the genera, including the most recent generic change: the placement of Saunders's gull in its own genus Saundersilarus.
+The study published by Černý et al. found the following relationships between the genera, including the most recent generic change, the placement of Saunders's gull in its own genus Saundersilarus.

 List of species

-This is a list of the 54 gull species, presented in taxonomic sequence.
+This is a list of the 54 gull species, listed in the taxonomic sequence used by the Avilist.